tbreuss/zack/website/routes/doc.md

 The echoed content of the PHP file is taken.

-If the HTML content contains a `html` element or a `Doctype`, the HTML content is taken as is.
+If the HTML content contains an `html` element or a `Doctype`, the HTML content is output as it is.

 Otherwise the Twig layout is determined via the layout comment `<!-- layout: my-layout.html.twig -->` in the HTML content.
 The page title is determined by the H1-H3 headings in the HTML content.